Are all records of MPS public?

 Through the public records process you may be able to obtain previously created data.

 Per statute, however, the district is not obligated to create new records in order to respond to a public records request.
 Therefore, if your project requires you to conduct new surveys, program evaluations, or studies, then you must apply to conduct research prior to beginning data collection.
-For more information, visit the Office of Research and Evaluation.
+For more information, visit the Department of Research, Assessment and Data.

 Where can I find out more about public records requirements?